June 8-10, 2027 | BMO Centre, Calgary, Canada

 Shared Energy, Shared Futures: Indigenous Pathways in Energy

-Foundation for Systems Design addresses what must shift at an organizational level, Indigenous worldview, governance, cultural safety, Rights integration, structural barriers, and relational accountability.
-It supports reflection, assessment, and systemic redesign.
+1. Foundation for Systems Design focuses on developing an understanding of Indigenous worldview, governance, structural barriers, cultural safety, Rights integration, and relational accountability.

 These two documents are designed to be used in tandem; the first should be read and reflected upon before implementing the practices outlined in the second.